yeekangc/cloud-pak-for-applications/README.md

 To learn more about Codewind please visit [here](https://www.eclipse.org/codewind/mdt-vsc-overview.html)

-### Step 4:Intialize Tekton and integrate with Github repository
+### 4. Intialize Tekton and integrate with Github repository

 ### 7. test